javierlopezdeancos/testcontainers-node-playwright/README.md

 ]);
 ```

-#### Execute tests in a Playwright container with default configuration and extract a html reporter with results
+#### Execute tests in a playwright container with default configuration and extract a html reporter with results

 ```typescript
 import path from "path";